bnnm/wwiser-utils/doc/NAMES.md

 Even with those companion files some names may be missing (usually variables), so we may still want to reverse a few.

+In short, make a file named `wwnames.txt`, inside write *reversed names* (strings that become Wwise numbers) and put together with the banks. *wwiser* will use this file for names.
+With some luck, game's data and executable will have a bunch of names somewhere that you can extract with some tools.

 This process requires some knowledge of command line though, no GUI at the moment.

 ## TL;DR